Bre Scullark: America's Next Top Model Cycle 7

 Scullark appeared in episode four of Cycle 7 to critique the models on their walks which led to A.J.
 Stewart winning the runway challenge and chose Megg Morales and eventual winner CariDee English to share the prize.

 America's Next Top Model Cycle 8

 Scullark appeared in a Cycle 8 episode posing in a photograph with eventual winner Jaslene Gonzalez in regards to her missing granola bar.
 Fellow Cycle 5 competitor Kim Stolz was also present for this shoot.

+America's Next Top Model Cycle 12

+Scullark appeared in a Top Models in Action segment during an episode of Cycle 12.

 America's Next Top Model Cycle 17: All-Stars

-She was selected to return to America's Next Top Model along with former fellow contestant Lisa D'Amato to both represent their Cycle together on the first All-Star edition of the show along with twelve other returning models.
-Scullark became the fifth eliminated overall in the competition after she was eliminated in her only bottom two appearance on the All-Star cycle which former Cycle 16 contestant Alexandria Everett had survived for the second time.
+Bre was selected to return to America's Next Top Model along with former fellow contestant Lisa D'Amato to both represent their Cycle together on the first All-Star edition of the show along with twelve other returning models.
+Scullark became the fifth eliminated overall in the competition.